jonahtomrobinson/dis-web-tool/README.md

 >password: Password123

-## Optional tasks to explore web-tool
+## Optional tasks to explore web-tool functionality

 Admin side
 1)	Add a new CTF event.